skaltman/sfquickstarts-posit/tidymodel-prediction-workflows-inside-snowflake-with-orbital/tidymodel-prediction-workflows-inside-snowflake-with-orbital.md

 ```

 Our recipe `lendingclub_rec` defines our model formula: we'll use all the other variables in the dataset
 to predict the interest rate.
-We also perform a few preprocessing steps, including
+We also perform a few pre-processing steps, including
 turning `TERM` into a logical, normalizing all numeric predictors, and removing
 missing values.